Hertzole/advanced-level-editor/README.md

 ## ✅ TODO List
 #### Required
+What needs to be done before 1.0.0 verified.
 - [x] Binary serialization and deserialization
 - [ ] JSON serialization and deserialization
 - [x] Editor camera